supreetsingh25/grpc-java/README.md

 $ ./gradlew installDist
 ```

-This creates the scripts `hello-world-server` and `hello-world-client` in
+This creates the scripts `server-terminal` and `client-terminal` in
-`build/install/examples/bin/` directory that run the example.
+`build/install/grpc-java-poc/bin/` directory that run the example.
 Each
 example requires the server to be running before starting the client.

 For example, to try the hello world example first run:

 ```
-$ ./build/install/examples/bin/hello-world-server
+$ ./build/install/grpc-java-poc/bin/server-terminal
 ```

 And in a different terminal window run:

 ```
-$ ./build/install/examples/bin/hello-world-client
+$ ./build/install/grpc-java-poc/bin/client-terminal
 ```